jlopz135/BitFit-Pt2/README.md

 Submitted by: **Juan Lopez**

-**NewBitFit** is a health metrics app that allows users to track daily consumming food, and show the accumulated calories.
+**NewBitFit** is a health metrics app that allows users to track daily consuming food, and show the accumulated calories.

 Time spent: **5** hours spent in total